bilalelsayed97/repoviewer/README.md

     o Development of a robust solution for seamless sign-in to Flutter apps. o Ensuring secure token persistence to eliminate the need for frequent user sign-ins.
--Paginated Data Local Cashing and UI Integration
-    o Acquiring paginated data from the server o Implementing local caching.
-    o Displaying starred GitHub repositories of signed-in users in the app's user interface.
-    o Creation of remote and local services for managing paginated data, repositories, and application layer classes.
+- Paginated Data Local Cashing and UI Integration o Acquiring paginated data from the server o Implementing local caching. o Displaying starred GitHub repositories of signed-in users in the app's user interface. o Creation of remote and local services for managing paginated data, repositories, and application layer classes.
--Code Duplication Removal and Search Functionality
-    o Application of techniques to efficiently remove duplicated code from the codebase.
-    o Abstractions without compromising the existing code.
+- Code Duplication Removal and Search Functionality o Application of techniques to efficiently remove duplicated code from the codebase. o Abstractions without compromising the existing code.